sobbify/flow/README.md

 # flow

-**flow** is an AI-driven recruitment orchestrator designed to streamline the candidate assessment process.
-It features a multi-step applicant flow, automated GitHub profile analysis, and a recruiter dashboard for reviewing and downloading candidate data.
+Flow is a responsive, AI-powered recruitment orchestration platform built to streamline candidate assessment and evaluation.
+Designed for both desktop and mobile devices, it guides applicants through a structured multi-step application process, automatically analyzes GitHub profiles to assess technical expertise, and provides recruiters with a centralized dashboard to review, manage, and download candidate data efficiently.

 ## Features